EAMarcar/VoteSway/README.md

 **Other component and files**

-There is another R script file, VoteSway_data_final which reads Pew_2012_social.csv and runs the Random Forest model,  This script writes the VoteSway_input.csv and swaymod.rds files.
+There is another R script file, VoteSway_data_final.
+This script reads the Pew_2012_social.csv.
+It performs preprocessing on the raw survey data and runs the Random Forest model,  Finally it writes the VoteSway_input.csv and swaymod.rds files.

 The Pew Research survey information is located here: http://www.pewinternet.org/2012/11/06/social-media-and-voting/